ouachouch/alx-system_engineering-devops/0x01-shell_permissions/README.md

-now we shold do chmod 354 the same in olleh to have -x-r-xr-- now we shold use chmod 755 */ this symbole means all sub directories now we are changin the group owner of file hell bye using chgrp
+now we shold do chmod 354 the same in olleh to have -x-r-xr-- now we shold use chmod 755 */ this symbole means all sub directories now we are changin the group owner of file hell bye using chgrp sorry but this shoul be task 12 we are gonig to use mkdir -m permession file -m allow as to specify the mode of the directory